michaelskyba/tunnel/README.md

 Cards are inputted in the syntax ``front<tab>back``.
 In reviews, you will look at the front of the card and attempt to recall the back of the card.
 This is the only type of card, unlike e.g. Anki, which has many card types.
 You can emulate other card types easily, though.
-For instance, I have a macro in my text editor that converts
+For instance, ``util/parse_cloze`` can convert
 ```
 [Cellular respiration] happens in [every cell's mitochondrion]
 ```